anchoranalysis/anchoranalysis.github.io/index.md

 ## Description

 Anchor is a command-line application and platform for image analysis, especially microscopy image analysis.
-Open-source [license](/download.html#licensing).

 {% include tip.html content="It's a Swiss-army-knife for loading, transforming, and extracting information from **sets of images**, as single-image tools are often limiting." %}